box/samples/box-node-webhook-to-lambda-sample/README.md

 #### Step 4.
 Create a Box application and get a developer token
 1. Log into the [Box Developer Console](https://developers.box.com)
 2. Select "Create a Box application"
-    * Name the application "Box Webhook to Lambda Sample"
+    * Name the application "Box Webhook to Lambda Sample - YOUR NAME"
+        * *Application names must be unique across Box*
-    * Set the redirect_uri to "https://box.com"
+    * Set the redirect_uri to "https://example.com"
         * *This isn't needed for this sample app, but it is a required field*
     * Check "Manage webhooks v2"
         * This enables the application to create and use V2 webhooks
     * Press "Generate primary key" and "Generate secondary key" to create keys for signing the events
         * These are the keys that Box will use to sign events sent by webhooks created by this application
         * The events are signed using two separate keys to make it easier to [rotate your signing keys](https://docs.box.com/reference#section-rotating-signatures)
-    * Press Save Application
+    * Press "Save Application" before proceeding
 3. Press "Create a developer token"
-    * *Be sure to save the application before generating a developer token*

 #### Step 5.
 Create a Box webhook to call the lambda function
 Note: See [Getting Started with Webhooks V2](https://docs.box.com/v2.0/docs/getting-started-with-webhooks-v2) and [Overview of Webhooks V2](https://docs.box.com/reference#webhooks-v2) for more info.